Here’s the guide to urban open space planning: 3 project phases, regulations, design elements and a practical example to download

 The design phase begins with the identification of a concept.
 The concept is the phase in which the designer gives shape to his idea.

-A basic project idea is thus identified and schematized, that is the first creative approach after the preliminary phase of the context study and analysis, when planning urban green areas.
+When plannning urban green areas, a basic project idea is, first of all, identified and schematized, resulting in a first creative approach after the preliminary phase of the context study and analysis.

 The architectural concept needs to express both architectural requirements and the social and educational values to be pursued.
 The designer’s main challenge is the ability to transform abstract concepts and functional needs into shapes and geometries.